mciwing/mciwing.github.io/docs/statistics/hypothesis/ANOVA.md

     - **Conclusion**: All three machines have significantly different production times, with Machine B (`Y_mean_A = 17.6`) being the slowest and Machine C (`Y_mean_A = 10.8`) being the fastest.

+### Assumptions of One-Way ANOVA
+Before performing One-Way ANOVA, ensure that your data meet the following assumptions:

+- Independence of Observations: The samples are independent of each other.
+- Normality: The data in each group are approximately normally distributed.
+- Homogeneity of Variances: The variance among the groups should be approximately equal.

+### Task

 ???+ question "Task: Student Performance"
     ![anova](../../assets/statistics/hypo_anova_student.png){width=100% }